Just-We-On/rsi-bot/README.md

 # rsi-bot
 Scans binance for oversold cryptocurrencies.
 Sends buy order and tracks performance of position.
 Closes position after pre-set profit/loss level is passed

+## Installing Dependencies
+For this program we will be using websocket, json, pprint, talib, numpy, datetime, os, binance.client, and twilio.rest

+To set up the needed packages, RUN the following command in your terminal after making sure the "requirements.txt" file is in your local directory.

+pip install -r requirements.txt

 ## Set Up Tips

 - You must have a Binance account in order to use this program (and a Twilio account for SMS updates when the program makes trades.)